ddttom/ai-with-mac/master-setup-README.md

 4. Sets up a properly configured Python environment
 5. Installs frameworks optimized for Apple Silicon (MLX and PyTorch)
 6. Copies relevant examples from the source repository to your project directory
-7. Creates a convenient `go-ai` command to activate everything
+7. Creates a convenient `go-ai` activation script to set up your environment

 The script follows several key principles: